 13-week Treasury bill auction

-The share of primary dealer bids fell from 54.6% in the previous week to 51.2%.
+Due to slightly higher market demand, the share of primary dealer bids fell marginally to 57.4% from 57.5% in the previous week.
 Primary dealers are a group of 22 broker-dealers authorized by the Fed.
-They are obligated to bid at auctions and take up the excess supply.
-They include firms like Goldman Sachs (GS) and Citigroup (C).
-A fall in the percentage of primary dealer bids shows strong fundamental demand.
+They’re obligated to bid at US Treasury auctions and take up excess supply.
+They include companies such as Goldman Sachs (GS) and Citigroup Global Markets (C).